zjunlp/KnowLM/README.md

 **1. Reproduce the results in Section 2**

 > The cases in `[Section 2](#2)` were all run on V100.
 If running on other devices, the results may vary.
-Please run multiple times or change the decoding parameters.
+Please run multiple times or change the decoding parameters. **We derived `knowlm-13b-zhixi` and `knowlm-13b-ie` through training using LoRA, building upon the foundation of `knowlm-13b-base`.
+These models, `knowlm-13b-zhixi` and `knowlm-13b-ie`, are the result of merging the trained LoRA weights with the existing `knowlm-13b-base` model parameters.**

 1. If you want to reproduce the results in section `[2.1]`(**[pretraining cases](#2-1)**), please run the following command: